solaeus/serial_int/README.md

 ### How to contribute

 Submit a patch.
-If you add a new implementation of Serial, add a submodule to `tests` using the provided functions.
+If you add a new implementation of Serial, add a submodule to `tests` using the provided functions. **Please run the "test.sh" script before submitting a contribution.**

 This project is maintained on Sourcehut.
 Contributions through this platform are preferred.
 You may submit a [ticket](https://todo.sr.ht/~jeffa/serial_int) if you encounter a problem or want to request a feature.
 You may use the [mailing list](https://lists.sr.ht/~jeffa/serial_int) to contribute patches or public discussion.